Diagnosis

 • Are there long-term complications I should know about?

 • Should I seek a second opinion?
-Can you recommend another provider or hospital that has experience in treating meningiomas?
+Can you suggest a specialist or hospital that has experience in treating meningiomas?

-• Do I need to make a decision about treatment right away?
+• Do I need to decide about treatment right away?
 How long can I wait?

 Living with meningioma?